qmk/qmk_firmware/docs/feature_converters.md

 ### Adafruit KB2040 :id=kb2040

-These are defaults based on what has been implemented for RP2040 boards.
+The following defaults are based on what has been implemented for RP2040 boards.

 | Feature                                      | Notes                                                                                                            |
 |----------------------------------------------|------------------------------------------------------------------------------------------------------------------|